teancom/codex/aws.md

 ![Vault][bastion_3]

-Now that we have a proto-BOSH director, we can use it to deploy our real Vault.
+Now that we have a **proto-BOSH** Director, we can use it to deploy our real Vault.
 We'll start with the Genesis template for Vault:

 ```